K0IN/wasm_stuff/multithreading/README.md

 What|Description
 --------|-----------
 main.c | this starts the thread
-main.js | this file provides the tread creation api, initialization of the wasm and the read loop for the gui
+main.js | this file provides the thread creation api, initialization of the wasm and the read loop for the gui

 ## Example